 Personal data protection rules applicable in participating countries must be complied with in selecting devices and tools for use by programme participants.

 .Ensure that the devices and tools chosen for programme participants are supported with comprehensive, accessible technical support in the event of technical problems that may occur later.

-.